-Top off your Autumn dinner gathering with a classic fall dessert — the gloriously simple Caramel Apple.
+Top off your autumn holiday party with a classic fall dessert — the gloriously simple Caramel Apple.
 The sweet, buttery caramel-coated apples just might take you back to your childhood.
 They can be stored for up to 3 days in the fridge and are sure to satisfy your sweet tooth.
 Caramel Apples are truly one of fall’s greatest pleasures for both kids and adults alike.

 To help the caramel stick, you’ll want to soak your apples a few minutes in hot tap water with a dash of vinegar added.
 Then scrub off any wax with a kitchen towel.

-Boil ¾ cup cream, sugar, corn syrup, and butter in a large saucepan over medium-high heat until mixture turns a rich brown color and temperature reaches 250°, about 15 minutes.
+Boil ¾ cup cream, sugar, corn syrup, butter, and salt in a large saucepan over medium-high heat until caramel turns a rich dark color and temperature reaches 250°, about 15 minutes.

 % Daily Value*

 Cholesterol 64mg 21%

 Sodium 237mg 9%

 *Percent Daily Values are based on a 2,000 calorie diet.